SuperKy3mu4/sonicmq-monitoring-extension/README.md

 ## Installation ##

 1. Run "mvn clean install" and find the SonicmqMonitor.zip file in the "target" folder.
 You can also download the SonicmqMonitor.zip from [AppDynamics Exchange][].
-2. Unzip as "CassandraMonitor" and copy the "CassandraMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
+2. Unzip as "SonicmqMonitor" and copy the "SonicmqMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`

 ## Configuration ##